 What is the easiest welding joint to learn?

 The joint difficulty depends on your position and technique.
-In general, Tee joints and butt joints are the most common and simple type of joint to learn.
+In general, Tee joints and butt joints are the most common and simple types of joints to learn.

 Lap joints are also pretty easy to weld, as long as you remember to clamp the base material.